upday/upday.github.io/_posts/blog/2017-08-014-upday_architecture.md

 >A backend architecture is a reflection of the team setup.

-and in my opinion I agree totally with it but not only that, **with time it may become the other way around:**
+and I totally agree with that but I also think that **with time it may become the other way around:**

->the architecture can end up shaping the teams instead of the teams shaping the architecture.
+>the architecture can end up shaping the team instead of the team shaping the architecture.

-Let me dig a bit more in when we started to face this turn around and how we escaped from that:
+Let me dig more into the challenges we face this time around and how we managed to resolve them:

 ### Our firsts architectural steps

-In *upday* we started with a small team of developers tasked with creating a robust solution to fulfill our client’s requirements of reliability and providing good quality content to our readers.
+At *upday* we started with a small team of developers tasked with creating a robust solution to fulfill our client’s requirements of reliability and providing good quality content to our readers.
 As in most *startups*, everything started fast and in a rush.
 The solution we finally came up with consisted of two monolithic components written in *Java* and *Spring Boot*.
-Both of them together being the core of our system.
-They were not the only ones.
-We also had other smaller components written in *Ruby* or *Java*, which took care of minor requirements.
+Together they form the core of our system.
+But they were not the only ones.
+We also had other smaller components written in Ruby or Java, which took care of minor requirements.
 When this setup worked properly and was production ready, we went live with it.

 ### When our architecture started to have flows

 **When our company started growing, it was impossible to stick to only one big team of backend developers.**

 We started splitting our backend team into feature teams.
-This was not an optimal setup at that time, given these two big components that had to be touched by each team every time a new feature was added.
+This was not an optimal setup at that time, given these two big components had to be touched by each team every time a new feature was added.

 **When you have something stable and working, it is scary to start rewriting it but it’s important to do so sooner rather than later to avoid getting to the point of no return.**